-Current status of investigation:

-Closed.
-No further investigation is war ranted.

-Closed and referred to school officials f or further investigation as a personnel matter.
+The complaint has been investigated at Level I and is founded.
+The investigation is founded at Level I and is being turned over to Level II for further investigation.
+Investigation of the complaint was deferred at Level I and referred to law enforcement at this time.
+The investigation is concluded at Level I because the accused school employee has admitted the violation, has resigned, or has agreed to relinquish any teaching license held.
+Current status of is nvestigation: Closed.
+No further investigation is warranted.
+Closed and referred to school officials for further investigation as a personnel matter.
 Deferred to law enforcement officials.
 Turned over to Level II investigator.

-Other comments: -

-I have given a copy of the report of abuse and of this investigative report to the employee named in the report, the employee's supervisor, and the student's parent or guardian and informed the person filing the report of the options of contacting law enforcement, private counsel, or the State Board of Educational Examiners, if the accused school employee holds an Iowa teacher's certificate or license.

-Nam ne of investigator (please print) Investigator's place of employment

-Signature of investigator Date
+Other comments: report, the employ report of the optio by of the report of abuse and of this investigative report to the employee named in the ree's supervisor, and the student's parent or guardian and informed the person filing the runs of contacting law enforcement, private counsel, or the State Board of Educational accused school employee holds an Iowa teacher's certificate or license.
+Nam ne of investigator (please print) Investigator's place of employs ment Signature of investigator Doto Signature of investigator Date